HubertSia/cart253/topics/assignments/mod-jam/planning.md

     - Draw the background (make it interesting)
     - Draw the title of the game
     - Draw the "start" title
+    - Draw the "instruction"
-    - Draw both Moshi and Browser
+    - Draw both Moshi (title screen) and Browser (title screen)
+    - Load title screen music

     If my mouse is pressed once